Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Kelce's 60 receiving yards per game in his two matchups against the Bengals are 17.5 fewer than his over/under for Sunday's game.
+- Against the Bengals, Kelce has averaged 60 receiving yards per game in his two career matchups, 16.5 fewer than his over/under for Sunday's game.

-- In two matchups, Kelce has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bengals.

 - Note: Kelce's stats vs. Bengals date back to 2016.

-- The 264.6 passing yards the Bengals yield per game makes them the NFL's 27th-ranked pass defense this season.
+- The Bengals are allowing 264.6 passing yards per game this season, the NFL's 27th-ranked pass defense.

 Recent Performances

-- Against the Bills in the AFC Divisional round, Kelce picked up 96 yards on eight receptions (nine targets) while scoring one touchdown.
+- In last week's outing against the Bills, Kelce picked up 96 yards on eight receptions while scoring one touchdown.

-- During his last three games, Kelce's 17 catches have yielded 238 yards (79.3 ypg) and three touchdowns.
-He's been targeted 21 times.
+- Kelce's 21 targets have resulted in 17 grabs for 238 yards (79.3 ypg) and three touchdowns in his last three games.

 Kelce's Kansas City Teammates